How to Use Our Comma Separator: Convert List to CSV

-Our free comma separator tool will automatically convert a column to a comma list or list to CSV (comma-separated values) list.
-Just copy your column of data and watch the conversion happen.
-You can even do the reverse and convert a delimited list to a column.
+Our free comma separator tool automatically converts a column to a comma list or list to CSV (comma-separated values).
+Copy your column of data and watch the conversion happen.
+You can do the reverse and convert a delimited list to a column.

 You can use our comma separator tool to convert column lists to comma-separated value (CSV) lists quickly and easily.
 Just follow these instructions.

 Convert a List to CSV

 - Change any settings you want on the right side of the comma separator by selecting how you want to separate the line breaks once you remove them.